Lectures (attend all):

 Teaching and Learning Strategy

 This unit is taught through lectures and tutorials and through undertaking laboratory experiments and a video exposition activity.
 We strongly encourage students to attend lectures because they provide a much more interactive and effective learning experience than simply reading a text book.
 The lecturer is able to interpret the physics that you will be learning, showing you the relationships between different components/concepts and emphasising the key physics principles involved.
 Questions during and outside lectures are strongly encouraged in this unit - please do not be afraid to ask, as it is likely that your classmates will also want to know the answer.
 You should aim to read the relevant sections of the textbook before and after lectures and discuss the content with classmates and lecturers.

 This unit includes a compulsory experimental component.
 The experiments are stand-alone investigations and may include topics not covered by the lecture content of this course.
 They are an important part of the learning for this unit and the skills learned are essential for a well-rounded physics graduate.

-You should aim to spend an average of 3 hours per week understanding the material and working on the tutorial problems and the assignments.
-You may wish to discuss your tutorial and assignment problems with other students, the tutors and the lecturers, but you are required to be able to show your own work (see the note on plagiarism).
-Tutorials and assignments are provided as one of the key learning activities for this unit, they are not there just for assessment.
+You should aim to spend an average of 3 hours per week understanding the material and working on the tutorial problems and the problems set for quiz preparation.
+You may wish to discuss your tutorial and quiz preparation problems with other students, the tutors and the lecturers, but you are required to be able to show your own work for assessment (see the note on plagiarism).
+Tutorials and quiz preparation problems are provided as key learning activities for this unit.
+They are not there just for assessment.
 It is by applying knowledge learned from lectures and textbooks to solve problems that you are best able to test and develop your skills and understanding of the material.